andrewacashner/hearingfaithms/chapters/chapter-3.md

 It is possible he knew Santiago's version specifically.
 Padilla almost certainly knew Jalón's *Cantores* text, since the only extant copy of this Seville print survives in a binder's collection in Puebla.
-^[XXX private collection, cf. LaFragua collection] There are several other correspondences between villancicos in that collection and those set by Padilla for Puebla Cathedral, suggesting that this may have even been the composer's own compilation; or at least that Padilla had access to a similar set of sources.

 (insert table `ref:table:Voces-versions`)
 `label:table:Voces-versions`